toscanosaul/saul/index.md

 Before I developed state-of-the-art machine learning algorithms for speech recognition at Microsoft in Bellevue, W.A.

 <br />
-Previously I was a lead develper for a major redesign of Uber's pricing system, route-based pricing.
+Previously I was a lead develper for a major redesign of Uber's pricing system.

 <br />